TritCoded/TritCoded/README.md

 # Hi there! 👋
-I'm a computer engineering student at [MUN](https://www.mun.ca/) with an interest in... a lot of things!
+I'm a computer engineering student at [MUN](https://www.mun.ca/) with an interest in a lot of things!

 ## Here's a little more about me: